 The rubber has a big influence on the ball’s speed when you hit it.
-It can absorb and reduce the speed of the ball slowing down your opponent’s attacks or helping you go on the offensive by bringing more power.
-It’s also has a big impact on how much spin you can place on the ball.
-In short, the rubber determines how the ball behaves after you hit it.
+It can absorb and reduce the speed of the ball slowing down your opponent’s attacks or helping you go on the offensive by bringing more power to play more shots with speed.

-What makes up a table tennis rubber
+The three parts of a table tennis rubber

 The sponge layer

 As a general rule, the thicker this sponge layer is, the more powerful and faster the ball bounces off the face of the bat.
 The thinner the sponge is, the slower and more controlled the bounce will be.
-The thickness of the sponge tends to vary between 1.2mm to 2.5mm.
+The thickness of the sponge tends to vary between 1mm to 2.5mm.

-Offensive players will often prefer thicker sponge (over 2.0mm) as this causes the ball to ping off the bat faster and give them more power.
+Offensive players will often prefer to play with a thicker sponge (over 2.0mm) as this causes the ball to ping off the bat faster and give them more power.
 Defensive players tend to prefer thinner sponge or no sponge at all as this slows the ball down.

 The rubber top sheet

-All table tennis rubbers have ‘pimples’ (also called pips) which are little nubs of rubber that point out from the flat surface of the rubber background.
+All table tennis rubbers have ‘pimples’ (also called pips) which are little nubs of rubber that point out (or in) from the flat surface of the rubber background.
 Pimples help the rubber be more responsive while reducing the surface area that makes contact with the ball.
 However, the pimples can be facing inward so that the smooth side of the rubber is hitting the ball.

 The different types of table tennis rubbers

-When the pimples are facing inward beneath the rubber and the sponge with a smooth outer surface, it is called an ‘inverted’ or ‘pimples-in’ rubber.
-These are the most popular type of rubber, as they allow for a wider range of strokes and playing styles.
+When the pips are facing inward towards the sponge with a smooth outer surface, it is called an ‘inverted’ or ‘pimples-in’ rubber.
+These are the most popular type of table tennis rubber, as they allow for a wider range of strokes and playing styles.
 Because the ball is making contact with a flat surface (as the pimples are all pointing inwards) the surface area to contact the ball is larger so you’ll get a lot more control over the ball.

 Pimples-out rubber: Long and short